-We arrange volunteer placements with overseas community legal aid projects that are working to build grassroots legal capacity in some of the poorest communities in the world, where there is an urgent need for access to justice.
+We are a small not-for-profit organisation supporting overseas projects that are working to build grassroots legal capacity in some of the poorest communities in the world, where there is an urgent need for access to justice.

 Legal aid for the poorest and most vulnerable people in society is under constant threat around the world, even in the most developed countries.
 However in many developing countries the lack of basic legal aid contributes to injustice on an almost unimaginable scale.

 Legal empowerment projects use a grassroots approach - mobilising communities by training up and deploying teams of grassroots legal advocates (otherwise known as 'community paralegals' or 'barefoot lawyers') to plug the legal aid gap in their area.